 Nipple-Sparing Mastectomy

 In addition to sparing as much skin as possible, this procedure will also preserve the nipple and areola for the purpose of a more natural breast reconstruction.
+Nipple-sparing mastectomy is often an option for women with early stage cancer or early stage breast cancer that has not spread to the skin or nipple.
 In this case, the tissue under the nipple will need to be carefully removed and biopsied to ensure no cancer cells will be left in the remaining skin.

 Benefits of Reconstruction